myltik/azure-docs.ru-ru/articles/active-directory/active-directory-how-to-integrate.md

 <properties
-   pageTitle="Интеграция с Azure Active Directory | Microsoft Azure" description="Руководство по преимуществам и ресурсам для интеграции с Azure Active Directory." services="active-directory" documentationCenter="dev-center-name" authors="msmbaldwin" manager="mbaldwin"
+   pageTitle="How to Integrate with Azure Active Directory | Microsoft Azure" description="A guide to benefits of and resources for integration with Azure Active Directory." services="active-directory" documentationCenter="dev-center-name" authors="bryanla" manager="mbaldwin" editor=""/>
-   editor=""/>